georgemac510/nature-nfts-marketplace-polygon/README.md

         git clone https://github.com/georgemac510/ipfs-filecoin-video-marketplace.git

+2) Install app

+        npm install

-2) Start your Hardhat node
+3) Start your Hardhat node

         npx hardhat node

-3) Deploy your smart contracts to `localhost`
+4) Deploy your smart contracts to `localhost`

         npx hardhat run scripts/deploy.js --network localhost

-4) In another terminal in the same directory, start the app with
+5) In another terminal in the same directory, start the app with

         npm run dev

-5) In your browser, navigate to `http://localhost:3000/`
+6) In your browser, navigate to `http://localhost:3000/`

 You should be up and running!